iotaledger/stronghold.rs/SEP.md

 Bring into discussion why the proposed feature might not be a good idea.

-## Rationale and alternatives
+## Rationale and Alternatives

-- Show and explain why this is the best in the space of possible designs
+- Show and explain why this is the best in the space of possible designs.
-- What are possible other designs and what is the rationale for not choosing them?
+- What are other possible designs and what is the rationale for not choosing them?
 - How would Stronghold be affected, if this feature would not be accepted?

 ## Prior art